nobletang/Phase1Project/README.md

 ## Business Understanding

-Microsoft wants to create a sucessful movie studio and need to make a strong impression to the industry.
+Microsoft wants to create a successful movie studio and need to make a strong impression to the industry.
 The first step to create a strong impression is to release a movie that takes the box office by storm.
-The success of movies are measured by critque, popularity, and gross revenue generated.
+The success of movies are measured by critique, popularity, and gross revenue generated.

 Business questions: